Poor quality meat sales prevalent in major centres

 Fijian Competition and Consumer Commission Chief Executive Joel Abraham says the sale of poor quality meat is prevalent in a number of areas.

-Abraham says they found this more apparent in Nausori, Nakasi, Nadi and the Suva CBD.
+Abraham says they found this is more of an issue in Nausori, Nakasi, Nadi and the Suva CBD.

 This he says was the result of a joint inspection between the FCCC and the Ministry of Health’s Food and Safety Unit.